mautic/developer-documentation-new/docs/plugins/config.rst

       - Deprecated.
 Use service dependency injection instead.
     * - ``permissions``
       - ``mautic.permissions``
-      - Registers the service with Mautic's :ref:`permission service<Roles and permissions>`.
+      - Registers the service with Mautic's :ref:`permission service<security-roles-and-permissions>`.
     * - ``*`` or ``other``
       - n/a
       - You can use any other key you want to organize services in the config array.
 Note that this could risk incompatibility with a future version of Mautic if using something generic that Mautic starts to use as well.